Elżbieta Branicka: Opposition leader

 The relationship between Branicka and the king deteriorated during the 1770s.
 In 1774, her brother, Franciszek Ksawery Branicki, joined the opposition against both the king and the Russian ambassador Stackelberg, with whom Branicka had a bad relationship.

 In 1776, after having supported her brother against Stackelberg and the king, she was exiled from the royal court to her estate in Kodeń, with a monthly allowance of 200 ducats.
-To control her activities, Russian troops was placed on her estate at Kodeń.
+To control her activities, Russian troops were placed on her estate at Kodeń.

 During the Sejm of 1776, she filed complaints and demanded the king's debt to her be paid.
 She engaged in long-going lawsuits with relatives over inheritance and property issues.
 During these years, she was regarded one of the most notable leaders of the opposition party of the Branicki, Seweryn and Rzewuski families against the king.

-During the Great Sejm, she initially sided with the opposition lead by Stanisław Szczęsny Potocki against the suggested constitutional changes, and was one of the significant players in Polish political life during the Sejm.
+During the Great Sejm, she initially sided with the opposition led by Stanisław Szczęsny Potocki against the suggested constitutional changes, and was one of the significant players in Polish political life during the Sejm.
 She finally supported the Constitution of 3 May 1791.
 She retired from political life in 1793.